mikejamestse/Shoot-Them-Boxes/README.md

 ## Running the game
 A server is needed to run the "ShootThemUp.html" file.

+Example with Node.js http-server.

+To install:
+`npm install http-server -g`

+To run:
+`http-server . -p 8000`

 ## How to play
 The goal of the game is to shoot the boxes before they arrive at the end of the floor.